Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 ### 5/28/24
 -Added the farm class and changed the crops class to add the harvest feature for each crop

+### 5/29/24
+-Prevented player from moving past the horizon line

 ## Jiawen Lin

 ### 5/28/24